simple-registry/simple-registry/doc/explanation/storage-backends.md

 Listing all namespaces (`_catalog` / `list_namespaces`) is served from the `v2/cat/` index alone: every push writes one empty key per namespace, and the listing's lexical key order is the catalog's page order.
 Each listed name is content-checked, so it appears exactly when the namespace holds at least one revision or live tag; a stale index key of an emptied namespace does not list, and a namespace holding only non-manifest data (for example an in-progress `_uploads` session) is not a catalog entry.

-This makes the catalog **deterministic and strongly consistent** for content written on this version: a namespace appears the instant its first revision or tag is written and disappears the instant the last one is deleted, with no namespace "registration" concept and no eventually-consistent index to converge.
-Legacy content written before the index existed joins the catalog once `angos scrub` backfills its index key.
+This makes the catalog **deterministic and strongly consistent**: a namespace appears the instant its first revision or tag is written and disappears the instant the last one is deleted, with no namespace "registration" concept and no eventually-consistent index to converge.

-#### Legacy Layouts
+#### Retired Layouts

-Legacy per-namespace `v2/blobs/.../refs/{namespace}.json` shards are merged into every read as a fallback; `angos scrub` converts each shard into reference keys and deletes it, so the fallback cost disappears with the last shard.
-Pushes do not write the advisory layer/config/index-child link files under `v2/repositories/`; scrub retires each existing one once its live references are re-homed to per-referrer reference keys.
-The pre-1.2.0 single-file `index.json` is not read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).

-Namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) are not read or written; the catalog is served from the content-checked `v2/cat/` index.
-Any present in a store are inert and can be left in place or deleted manually.
+Every shape earlier versions wrote is gone from the read paths: the per-namespace `refs/{namespace}.json` blob-index shards, the `current/link` / revision / referrer / layer / config / index-child link files under `v2/repositories/`, the single-key access times, the `startedat` and `hashstates/` upload artifacts, the namespace-registry objects (`_registry/namespaces.json`, `_registry/ns/*.json`), and the transaction engine's `.tx-*` keys.
+None is read, written or converted; `angos scrub` moves any it finds to `_lost_and_found/` as a key matching no known layout.
+Converting them is a pre-upgrade step on 1.6.x, described in the [upgrade guide](../how-to/upgrade.md).

 #### Blob Index Convergence